 • Early March → aiming for relaxed bare legs in June/July.

-• Early April → suitable if you mainly have mid-summer and a vacation in August in mind.
+• Early April → suitable if you primarily have mid-summer and August vacation in mind.

-• The sooner you start, the more room you have to build up gradually.
+• The earlier you start, the more room you have to build it up gradually.

-It's important not to see it as a quick fix, but as a gentle transition.
+It's important not to see it as a quick trick, but as a gentle transition.
 Your body and skin get time to adapt to the new routine.

 Suppose you start now, in March.
-What might a simple schedule look like if you're aiming for leg hair removal in the summer?
+What would a simple schedule look like then, if you're aiming for leg hair removal in the summer?

 You can think of three phases:

-• Phase 1 – Build-up phase (first few weeks)
+• Phase 1 – Build-up phase (first weeks)

 You treat weekly.
-During this period, you get to know your device, choose a light setting that feels good, and see the first subtle changes: hairs that grow back slower or feel slightly softer.
+During this period, you get to know your device, choose a light setting that feels right, and see the first subtle changes: hairs growing back less quickly or feeling slightly softer.

 • Phase 2 – Refinement phase (after that)

 You switch to every two weeks.
-Hair growth often becomes noticeably less dense, and you are less inclined to shave in between.
-You are mainly focused on "finishing up" and achieving consistent results.
+Hair growth often becomes noticeably less dense, and you feel less need to shave in between sessions.
+You're mainly "finishing up" and aiming for even results.

 • Phase 3 – Maintenance phase

 You move to once every four to eight weeks, depending on your hair growth.
-The emphasis is on maintaining the results: touching up here and there, without it feeling like a major project.
+The focus is on maintaining results: touching up here and there, without it feeling like a major project.

-This way, IPL hair removal for summer becomes not a sprint, but a calm journey through your spring.
+This way, IPL hair removal for summer becomes not a sprint, but a gentle progression through your spring.

 Your IPL schedule towards summer

-Because not all hairs are in the same growth phase at the same time, you work with a gradual schedule: more frequently at the beginning, less frequently later on.
+Because not all hairs are in the same growth phase simultaneously, you work with a gradual schedule: more often at first, then less frequently.

 Based on the guidelines for the Laesera Nova One IPL, you can assume the following:

-Phase Period Frequency per zone What you can roughly expect
+Phase Period Frequency per zone What you can expect approximately

-Start-up phase Week 1 to 6 2–3 times per week Your skin gets used to the treatment.
-Hair growth is still present, but hairs often grow back slightly slower and less coarse.
+Start-up phase Weeks 1 to 6 2–3 times per week Your skin gets used to the treatment.
+Hair growth is still present, but hairs often return slightly slower and less coarse.

 Maintenance phase After 12 weeks 1–2 times per month, as needed You maintain the results.
 You mainly flash when you see new or noticeable hairs.

 You apply this schedule to the areas you want to treat, such as legs, underarms, and bikini line.
-Preferably schedule fixed times (e.g., two evenings a week in the initial phase), so your routine remains calm and easy to maintain.
+Preferably schedule fixed times (e.g., two evenings a week in the start-up phase) to ensure your routine remains calm and manageable.

-IPL and the sun: how to combine safely?
+IPL and the sun: how to combine them safely?

-Summer means sun, and that requires a little more awareness when working with light flashes.
-With IPL, it's important to be careful with sun exposure and any tanning of the skin.
+Summer means sun, and that requires a bit more awareness when working with light flashes.
+With IPL, it's important to be careful with sun exposure and any skin tanning.

 Some basic rules: